 Log Analytics workspace data export in Azure Monitor allows you to continuously export data from selected tables in your Log Analytics workspace to an Azure storage account or Azure Event Hubs as it's collected.
 This article provides details on this feature and steps to configure data export in your workspaces.

-Once data export is configured for your Log Analytics workspace, any new data sent to the selected tables in the workspace is automatically exported to your storage account in hourly append blobs or to your event hub in near-real-time.
+Once data export is configured in your Log Analytics workspace, any new data sent to the selected tables in the workspace is automatically exported in near-real-time to your storage account or to your event hub.